-- Anyone over the age of 18 should get the vaccine.
+- Anyone over the age of 12 should get the vaccine.
+For those who are 12-17 years of age, they can only get the Pfizer vaccine.
 It is the best way to protect yourself and your family from COVID.

 - It offers great protection.
 Compared to the annual flu vaccine, it is twice as effective.